HOKITIKA GORGE NEW ZEALAND – All You Need To Know!

 Mount Cook and The Glaciers Helicopter Flight

-An absolute unforgettable experience in New Zealand is a helicopter flight over the highest mountain of the country.
-During this tour you will glide over Aoraki/Mount Cook and down the Tasman glacier.
-You will land in pristine snow and walk around to take in the impressive views of the snow capped mountains and glacier.
-A once in a lifetime experience!
+An absolutely unforgettable experience in New Zealand is a helicopter flight over the highest mountain of the country.
+During this tour, you will glide over Aoraki/Mount Cook and down the Tasman Glacier.
+You will land in pristine snow and walk around to take in the impressive views of the snow-capped mountains and glacier.
+A once-in-a-lifetime experience!

 → Book here your Mount Cook and The Glaciers Helicopter Flight